xtagon/awesome-battlesnake/README.md

 - [Learn to Battlesnake - Original by Colin Walker](https://colinjfw.github.io/battlesnake-learn/) (An interactive tutorial with live Battlesnake coding goodness!)
 - [Learning to build an Express API for Battlesnake](https://medium.com/battlesnake/learning-to-build-an-express-api-for-battlesnake-34e642975e39) (How to build a basic Battlesnake HTTP server using NodeJS and Express)
 - [Preparing to Compete in a Battlesnake Tournament](https://dev.to/mykalmachon/preparing-for-battlesnake-4bl5) (Primer on programming a snake that can at least sort of stand on its own two, metaphorical, legs)
+- [The Very Hungry Caterpillar](https://github.com/TheApX/battlesnake-hungry/blob/main/README.md) (Turotial on building a simple hungry snake that can reach Gold medal in Global Arena)

 ## Miscellaneous